Tiananmen Square: Configuration

-Used as a venue for mass gatherings since its creation, its flatness is contrasted by both the 38-meter (125 ft)-high "Monument to the People's Heroes" and the "Mausoleum of Mao Zedong."
-The square lies between two ancient, massive gates: the Tiananmen to the north and the Zhengyangmen (better known as Qianmen) to the south.
+Used as a venue for mass gatherings since its creation, its flatness is contrasted by both the 38-meter (125 ft)-high "Monument to the People's Heroes" and the "Mausoleum of Mao Zedong".
+The square lies between two ancient, massive gates: the Tiananmen to the north and the Zhengyangmen, known as Qianmen, to the south.
 Along the west side of the square is the Great Hall of the People.
-Along the east side is the National Museum of China (dedicated to Chinese history predating 1919).
-Erected in 1989, Liberty, a statue representing the western icon holds her torch over the square.
-Chang'an Avenue, which is used for parades, lies between the Tian'anmen and the square.
-Trees line the east and west edges of the square, but the square itself is open, with neither trees nor benches.
-The square is lit with large lamp posts which are fitted with video cameras.
-It is heavily monitored by uniformed and plain-clothes police officers.
+Along the east side is the National Museum of China dedicated to Chinese history predating 1919.

+Erected in 1989, Liberty, a statue representing the western icon previously held her torch over the square.

+Visits

+Since Dec 15, 2021, visitors must make a reservation before entering the square area.

 Events

-Tiananmen Square has been the site of a number of political events and student protests.
+Tiananmen Square has been the site of a number of notable political events, student protests, and armed conflict.

-Perhaps the most notable events that have occurred here were protests during the May Fourth Movement in 1919, the proclamation of the People's Republic of China by Mao Zedong on October 1, 1949, the Tiananmen Square protests in 1976 after the death of Zhou Enlai, and the Tiananmen Square protests of 1989 after the death of Hu Yaobang.
-The latter resulted in military suppression and the deaths of hundreds, if not thousands, of civilian protestors.
-One of the most famous images to come from these protests was of a man stood in front of a line of moving tanks and refusing to move, which was captured on Chang'an Avenue near the square.
+Among the most notable events that have occurred on Tiananmen Square were protests during the May Fourth Movement in 1919, the proclamation of the People's Republic of China by Mao Zedong on October 1, 1949, the Tiananmen Square protests in 1976 after the death of Zhou Enlai, and the 1989 Tiananmen Square protests and massacre after the death of Hu Yaobang, which was suppressed in a military crackdown.
+Shortly after the crackdown, a man, dubbed Tank Man, was photographed obstructing a column of tanks on Chang'an Avenue near the square.

-Other notable events included annual mass military displays on each anniversary of the 1949 proclamation until October 1, 1959; the 1984 military parade for the 35th anniversary of the People's Republic of China which coincided with the ascendancy of Deng Xiaoping; military displays and parades on the 50th anniversary of the People's Republic of China in 1999; the Tiananmen Square self-immolation incident in 2001; military displays and parades on the 60th anniversary of the People's Republic of China in 2009, and an incident in 2013 involving a vehicle that plowed into pedestrians.
+Other notable events included annual mass military displays on each anniversary of the 1949 proclamation until October 1, 1959; the 1984 military parade for the 35th anniversary of the People's Republic of China which coincided with the ascendancy of Deng Xiaoping; military displays and parades on the 50th anniversary of the People's Republic of China in 1999; the Tiananmen Square self-immolation incident in 2001; military displays and parades on the 60th anniversary of the People's Republic of China in 2009, and a terror attack in 2013 involving a vehicle that plowed into pedestrians.